This easy olive bread recipe is the perfect savory base for appetizers, spreads, and more.

 Switch Up the Flour

-All bread flour makes for a simple and easy to whip up loaf.
-It’s also the one that most everyone will like.
+Using bread flour makes for a simple and easy to whip up loaf.
+It’s also makes for a loaf of bread that most everyone will like.
 All purpose flour could be substituted if you don’t have bread flour on hand.

-However, feel free to substitute some whole wheat or rye for some of the bread flour to give a more whole grain flavor and texture.
+However, feel free to substitute some whole-wheat flour or rye for some of the bread flour to give a more whole grain flavor and texture.

 A Word About Salt